14-day Cloud trial

 How-to Use TinyMCE

-It’s unavoidable that hosting your app needs a cloud service provider and a database.
-But sometimes, you need to get something done in HTML without the added database or cloud service provider.
-In this case, you can use JavaScript to access localStorage.
-But you no doubt have questions: what is localStorage, when can you use it, and is it secure?
+Your app needs a cloud service provider and a database.
+It's unavoidable.
+But sometimes, you need to let your customers save content without involving the database or cloud service provider.
+In this case, you can use JavaScript to access localStorage iny our browser.
+But you probably have questions: what is localStorage, when can you use it, and is it secure?

 Contents